bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/for-sof.md

 It contains documents on the [four insights](../lore/insights.md) and many more.

-Note: this document contains all the known passwords for the files, but they are only visible if you click 'password'.
+Note: this document contains all the known passwords for the files, but they are only visible if you click 'password' (unless they require an image).
 Try it now for the folder password!

 <details class="password">
   <summary>Password</summary>